-- 1 Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) - 2 Optimizaed Markets Inc., Pittsurgh, PA 15213, USA - 3 Department of Management and Technology, Université du Québec à Montréal, P.O.
-Box 8888, Station Centre-Ville, Montréal, Canada H3C 3P8 - 4 Department of Mathematics and Industrial Engineering, Polytechnique Montréal, P.O.
-Box 6079, Station Centre-Ville, Montréal, Canada H3C 3A7
+- Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) - ^{2.} Amazon, Seattle, WA 98109, USA - 3.
+Department of Management and Technology, Université du Québec à Montréal - 4.
+Department of Mathematical and Industrial Engineering, Polytechnique Montréal

 Abstract.
 Benders decomposition (BD) is one of the most popular solution algorithms for stochastic integer programs.
 The BD method decomposes stochastic problems into one master problem and multiple disjoint subproblems.
 It thus lends itself readily to parallelization.
 In almost all studies on the parallelization of this algorithm, the master problem remains idle until every subproblem is solved and vice versa.
 This can clearly result in having an extremely inefficient parallel algorithm due to excessive idle times.
 On the other hand, relaxing the synchronization requirement can yield a nonconvergent or less efficient algorithm that may even underperform when compared to the sequential version.
-Addressing these issues, we introduce an asynchronous parallel BD method.
-We show that the proposed algorithm converges to the global optima and suggest various acceleration strategies to enhance its performance.
-We conduct an extensive numerical study on benchmark instances from stochastic network design problems.
-The results indicate that our asynchronous algorithm reaches higher speedup rates compared to the conventional low-level parallel methods.
+Addressing these issues, we introduce an asynchronous parallel BD method for stochastic network design problems.
+We show that the proposed algorithm converges to the global optimum and suggest various acceleration strategies to enhance its performance.
+We conduct an extensive numerical study on benchmark instances from a generic stochastic network design problem.
+The results indicate that our asynchronous algorithm is on average up to 1.4 times faster than the conventional low-level parallel methods.

-Keywords: Benders decomposition, branch-and-cut, stochastic integer programming, parallel computing.
+Keywords: Stochastic programming, network design, Benders decomposition, branch-and-cut, parallel computing.

 Acknowledgements.
-Partial funding for this project has been provided by the Natural Sciences and Engineering Council of Canada (NSERC), through its Discovery Grant program and by the Fonds de recherche du Québec through its Team Grant program.
+While working on the project, the second author was Adjunct Professor, Department of Computer Science and Operations Research, Université de Montréal.
+We gratefully acknowledge the financial support provided by the Natural Sciences and Engineering Research Council of Canada (NSERC), through it its Discovery Grant program and by the Fonds de recherche du Québec through its Team Grant program.
 We also gratefully acknowledge the support of Fonds de recherche du Québec through their strategic infrastructure grants.
-While working on this project, T. G. Crainic was also an adjunct professor in the Department of Computer Science and Operations Research of the Université de Montréal, and R. Rahmaniani was a PhD candidate at Polytechnique Montréal.
+Thanks, are also due to Calcul Québec and Compute Canada for providing the authors access to their high-performance computing infrastructure.